HDCat2/rate-editor/README.md

 ```
 git clone https://github.com/HDCat2/rate-editor.git
 ```
-2. On Google Chrome, navigate to the [extensions page](#chrome://extensions).
+2. On Google Chrome, navigate to the extensions page (chrome://extensions).
 On the top right, click 'Load Unpacked'.

 3. There will be a prompt to choose a folder.
 Choose the root directory of the repo that was just checked out.